-The "Saint Casimir Church", also called the Sacramentary Monastery, was a royal residence.
-Queen Maria Kazimira Sobieska bought the property and turned it into a church.
-During the war against the German occupation in WW2, it served as a hospital for insurgents.
+The Saint Casimir Church (Kosciol Swieta Kazimierza) is also called the "Sacramentary Monastery".
+It used to be a royal residence, when Queen Maria Kazimira Sobieska bought the property and turned it into a church.
+During the uprising against the German occupation in World War II, the building served as a hospital for insurgents.

-The "Alexander Church" was built in 1825 in honor of the Russian tsar Alexander I and by then as well King of Poland.
+The Alexander Church (Kosciol Sw.
+Aleksandra) was built in 1825 in honor of the Russian tsar Alexander I and by then as well King of Poland.
 The building looks like a small copy of the Pantheon in Rome.
 The neoclassical church was designed by the Polish architect Chrystian Piotr Aigner.

 The Palace of Culture "Palc Kultury i Nauki" was built in 1955 as a gift from Joseph Stalin, the dictator of the USSR.
 The Stalinist palace is 187 m high, with the top the tower reaches 237 m.
 The skyscraper was designed by the Russian architect Lev Rudniew.
 The Stalin gothic is officially called "Socialist Classicism".
 The Palace of Culture is a very beautiful building that was listed as a historical monument.
 The viewing platform offers a wonderful view over the fast growing Polish capital.
 The Palace of Culture is now the symbol of Warsaw and a tourist attraction.